 Rep. Stonier sees public service as a calling and a responsibility.
 She currently serves as the House Majority Floor Leader and leads her caucus on several key issues like labor and workers’ rights, public education, health care access for children, financial literacy education, and portable benefits for Washington workers of our future.
-She serves on the House Capital Budget Committee and is the first person of color to serve in 17th and the 49th legislative districts in Clark County.
+She serves on the House Appropriations, Education, Health Care & Wellness, and Rules Committees and is the first person of color to serve in 17th and the 49th legislative districts in Clark County.

 Monica decided to run for office because she is passionate about keeping Clark County a great place to raise a family.
 Monica believes a good representative is one who listens to the community and makes decisions based on that two-way communication, advocates for ALL community members, and works toward an effective government and respectful debate.